liebki/MinecraftServerForkDownloads/README.md

 ## DMCA-Bukkit:
 Due to licensing issues, Spigot and CraftBukkit cannot be distributed directly.
 You must compile them yourself using BuildTools.
 See the stupid thing for yourself: https://github.com/github/dmca/blob/master/2014/2014-09-05-CraftBukkit.md

+I don't host the spigot jar files, please contact files.mcjars.app for anything about that, I just hotlink.

 ---